 The family workshop series is held twice a month January through April.
 It’s free for parents and includes pizza dinner and childcare for the communities of Hastings and Middleville.
 The workshop addresses needs of families with children from pre-school to high school.
 Parenting subjects are presented on topics such as family milestones, bullying, discipline, healthy habits for the whole family, emotional issues and more.

-2017 Family Workshop Series sessions are ready to be viewed.
-You can come and check them out at the office.
+2019 Family Workshop Series sessions are ready to be viewed.

 BARRY COUNTY MANDATED REPORTER MANUAL